Why You Need a Winter Pool Cover

 We’ve previously detailed what you can expect if you don’t close your pool for winter, but a selection of potential damages that can result when your winter cover malfunctions can include:

-- Frozen water and temperatures that cause new cracks or minors tears to expand in your pool liner, ultimately requiring a full replacement of the liner in the spring.
+- Frozen water and temperatures that cause new cracks or minor tears to expand in your pool liner, ultimately requiring a full replacement of the liner in the spring.

 - Extra costs incurred from having to run electricity to your pool to keep it warm (to prevent the aforementioned cracks).